March 26, 2018 / Leave a comment

 Where it is all starting to get very interesting is in the impact that CATL is having on the city’s local government.
 While in Liege, I met with the city’s Mayor and councillor responsible for agriculture, and is it clear that something is really shifting.
 As Christian told me:

 “Now the local authorities are stepping up and saying wow, this is really interesting.
-They can see that what we are doing is good for society, that it can create jobs, build social links between people, that it is good for health and for the environment.
+They can see that what we are doing is good for society, can create jobs, build social links between people, and it is good for health and for the environment.
 I think that in the future, new projects will be a combination of the forces of the public and citizen-led initiatives.
 This week the City of Liège launched a new project called CreaFarm.
 We had many discussions with them about what was blocking agricultural Transition, and one of the key themes was the price of land.

 They were convinced they could help because they own a lot of land in and around the city which is not really used properly.
 So they have identified all the sites, characterised the kinds of uses they’d be best for, and tested them for contamination (as a former industrial city, land contamination is not uncommon).
 They have then invited suggestions from people who would like to use the land, and created a panel to decide applications, which we are part of, and once they’ve decided, the land will be made available at low rents”.